NetworkManager/NetworkManager-ci/README.md

                         from adsl,alias,bond,bridge,connection,dispatcher,ethe
                         rnet,general,ipv4,ipv6,libreswan,openvpn,ppp,pptp,team
                         ,tuntap,vlan,vpnc,nmtui
-  -b BRANCH, --branch=BRANCH
+  -c CODEBRANCH, --codebranch=CODEBRANCH
-                        NM branch to be used for compilation.
+                        NM code branch to be used for compilation.
+  -t TESTBRANCH, --testbranch=TESTBRANCH
+                        NM test branch to be used for execution.
   -Y, --YES             Answer yes to all question.
 Can be dangerous and
                         overwrite things!
 ```